Danced, choreographed, created and co-created over 125 ballet, theatre and opera productions.

 For 2017 she is working on a brand new ballet production of Mozart’s Don Giovanni that will be created for Latvian National Ballet of Riga.

-Valentina’s most acclaimed choreographies until now are Prokofiev’s Romeo & Juliet created in November 2012 for the Ballet of Slovene National Theatre of Maribor, Latvian National Ballet of Riga 2014 and Metz Metropole, France, in 2015.
+Valentina’s most acclaimed choreographies until now are Prokofiev’s Romeo & Juliet created in November 2012 for the Ballet of Slovene National Theatre of Maribor, Latvian National Ballet of Riga 2014 and Metz Metropole Opera, France, in 2015.
 In April 2014, she designed the music concept, dramaturgy and staging of the novel Anna Karenina for the Croatian National Theatre’s Ballet in Zagreb.
-In August 2014, she co-choreographed a new ballet Dangerous Liaisons for the co-production of Dubrovnik Summer Festival, Ljubljana Festival and Slovene National Theatre Maribor.
+In August 2014, she created and co-choreographed a new ballet Dangerous Liaisons for the co-production of Dubrovnik Summer Festival, Ljubljana Festival and Slovene National Theatre Maribor.

 Bizet/Schedrin’s Carmen was created in 2011 for the Ballet of Croatian National Theatre of Split, and was re-created with the great success in 2014 for the Slovene National Theatre of Maribor.
 Ravel´s Bolero, was also choreographed for the Ballet of CNT Split.
 It was performed in Istanbul, as a part of the performances marking the town’s European Capital of Culture 2010.
 Other notable choreographies include Brahms’ Hungarian dances and Khachaturian’s Masquerade Waltz for the SNT Maribor; Tarde, J. S. Bach’s Partita and Handel’s Lascia ch’io pianga were created for the Slovene International Ballet Galas 2011 and 2012.